Addressing Local Realism through Bell Tests at Colliders: Conclusions

 Whether high-energy colliders are valid tests of local realism has been a recent topic of interest.
 In this work, we addressed this question directly by calculating how a Bell test would be performed at a high-energy collider.
 We showed that it is not possible to exclude local realism at a collider because the observables used, rest-frame decay-product angles, are not sufficiently correlated with the underlying particle spins.

-This was captured by an efficiency factor that dilutes the observation of the terms in the CHSH inequality relative to the threshold required for violation.
-We showed that for a Bell test to be possible the efficiency factor must be greater than $1/\sqrt{2}$.
+This was captured by a theoretical efficiency factor that dilutes the observation of the terms in the CHSH inequality relative to the threshold required for violation.
+We showed that for a Bell test to be possible the theoretical efficiency factor must be greater than $1/\sqrt{2}$.
 At high-energy colliders, the largest possible factor is $1/4$, rendering this an ineffective test.
-Future detectors that could measure particle spins directly would be able to test local realism because experiments in which spin is directly measured have an efficiency factor of $1$.
+Future detectors that could measure particle spins directly would be able to test local realism because experiments in which spin is directly measured have a theoretical efficiency factor of $1$.

 Despite this conclusion, Bell nonlocality, as a quantum correlation, remains an interesting and informative threshold for correlations at colliders.